 Second, check to see if there are multi-peril crop insurance programs available for your crop or livestock enterprises.
 There are crop insurance programs designed to help farmers manage both yield risk and revenue shortfalls.
 However, individual crop insurance coverage is not available for all crops.
 If individual coverage is not available for what you grow, you may be able to use the AGR/AGR-Lite program to insure the revenue of your entire farm operation.
 To use AGR-Lite you must have 5 years of Internal Revenue Service (IRS) Schedule F forms.
-For more information concerning crop insurance, contact a crop insurance agent or check the Pennsylvania crop insurance education website.
+For more information concerning crop insurance, contact a crop insurance agent or check the Penn State Extension website.

 Finally, the USDA Farm Service Agency has a program called the Noninsured Assistance Program (NAP) that is designed to provide a minimal level of yield risk protection for producers of commercial agricultural products that don't have multi-peril crop insurance coverage.

 NAP is designed to reduce financial losses when natural disasters cause catastrophic reduction in production.
 NAP coverage is available through your local USDA Farm Service Agency office.
 The application fee for this program may be waived for eligible limited-resource farmers.